firebase/firebase-android-sdk/firebase-dataconnect/README.md

 ### Setting up the Firebase Data Connect Emulator

-The integration tests require that the Firebase Data Connect emulator is running on port NNNN (TODO: fill in correct value), which is default when running it via CLI.
+The integration tests require that the Firebase Data Connect emulator is running on port 9399, which is default when running it via the Data Connect Toolkit.

   * [Install the Firebase CLI](https://firebase.google.com/docs/cli/).
     ```